Rapptz/discord.py/docs/guide/topics/error_handling.rst

     :emphasize-lines: 1, 2

     @bot.listen()
-    async def on_command_error(ctx: commands.Context, error: commands.CommmandError) -> None:
+    async def on_command_error(ctx: commands.Context, error: commands.CommandError) -> None:
-        """ This is an example global error handler. """
+        """This is an example global error handler."""

         # First we unwrap any error that gets wrapped in a CommandInvokeError
         if isinstance(error, commands.CommandInvokeError):